Innovation by definition means change. Not all change, however, is innovative.

 Organizations that demonstrate excellence in change management are better positioned to harness innovation.
 By contrast, those that ignore change management or think it unnecessary are not in a good position to make the most of innovation.
 Such organizations may end up littered with good ideas that were discarded due to fear of change or plain old entropy.

 Change management not only helps keep change on track and lines of communication open during major changes but also helps provide a great environment in which innovation can flourish.
-The very presence of strong change management indicates a commitment to positive change and offers encouragement to the innovators who are ready and willing to leverage change.
+The very presence of strong change management indicates a commitment to positive change and offers encouragement to innovators who are ready and willing to leverage change.

 Innovation without change management can still cause transformation, but innovation with excellent change management can get even better long-term results.
-The company that commits to leveraging change rather than avoiding it, and that commits to managing change proactively rather than reacting to changes that are imposed by external forces, is a company that is poised for long-term success.
+A company that commits to leveraging change rather than avoiding it, and that commits to managing change proactively rather than reacting to changes that are imposed by external forces, is a company that is poised for long-term success.

 If you’re excited about innovation and curious about putting it to work in your organization, IdeaScale invites you to get the Innovation Starter Kit.